Frequently Asked Questions

 Q: What are the primary goals of the Plus 50 Initiative?

-A: The overarching goal of the Plus 50 Initiative is to support community colleges’ ability to engage plus 50 learners through education, work, and service.
+A: The overarching goal of the Plus 50 Initiative is to support community colleges’ ability to engage plus 50 learners through education and work.
 To reach this goal, the initiative focuses on developing and expanding the program offerings of the grantee colleges, by striving to reach more plus 50 students, by expanding plus 50 offerings to additional community colleges, and by putting the interests of plus 50 students at community colleges on the public agenda.

 Q: How is the AACC Plus 50 Initiative funded?

-Q: Will there be more grant-funding available through Plus 50 Initiative?
+Q: Will there be more grant-funding available through the Plus 50 Initiative?

-Q: Do you know of any new grants for plus 50 initiatives?
+Q: Do you know of any new grants for plus 50 programs at community colleges?

-As part of its work to aggregate and disseminate knowledge that can support Plus 50 programming, AACC sends a newsletter out every two weeks, and posts a variety of resources and information on its Web site including information on new grants available to community colleges from the Department of Education, Department of Labor, Department of Energy, and other federal and private sources.
-To subscribe to the Plus 50 Initiative bi-weekly Ageless Learning newsletter, please go to Newsletter
+A: As part of its work to aggregate and disseminate knowledge that can support Plus 50 programming, AACC sends a newsletter out every 2 weeks, and posts a variety of resources and information on its website including information on new grants available to community colleges from the U.S. Departments of Education and Labor and other federal and private sources.
+To subscribe to the Plus 50 Initiative bi-weekly Ageless Learning newsletter, please go to Newsletter.

 Q: Why should my college become a plus 50-friendly college?
 Are there any benefits for us?

-A: As the number of high school graduates begins shrinking in some parts of the country, community colleges should consider reaching out to plus 50 learners who represent a growing demographic group of potential students.
+As the population trend of declining numbers of high school graduates continues in some parts of the country, community colleges should consider reaching out to plus 50 learners who represent a growing demographic group of potential students.
 To successfully recruit and retain plus 50 students, community colleges must be willing to identify and address obstacles that these students face in pursuing further education.
 For more information about integrating the plus 50 learner into your community college, please refer to Plus 50 Students: Tapping Into a Growing Market.
+If you would like to get started, see these 12 tips to help community colleges.

-Q: Who would you recommend for the plus 50 Advisory Council?
+Q: Who would you recommend for the Plus 50 Program Advisory Committee?

-A: The Plus 50 Program Advisory Council is a 7-10 member group that meets quarterly to advise your plus 50 program on the direction and progress of your work.
-Council members should include representatives from the education, training, and service areas of the college; the college’s public information officer; at least two community partners; and one student.
+A: The Plus 50 Program Advisory Committee or Board is a 7–10 member group that meets quarterly to advise your plus 50 program on the direction and progress of your work.
+Committee members should include representatives from the education, training, and service areas of the college; the college’s public information officer; at least two community partners; and one student.
+See How to Set Up a Successful Advisory Committee: Tips from Joliet Junior College, for helpful advice.
+Having an engaged and functional advisory committee is part of securing broad-based organization and institutional support, which is a standard of excellence for plus 50 programs.
+See Plus 50 Initiative: Standards of Excellence for more information on the standards.

-Q: For those colleges now offering 50+ curriculum/classes, what have been the most successful classes/topics?
+Q: For those colleges now offering plus 50 curriculum/classes, what have been the most successful classes/topics?

 A: Research into what older Americans want and need from college courses repeatedly shows that they have targeted objectives, usually with a utilitarian interest in gaining specific work-related skills as efficiently as possible.
 Plus 50 students are highly pragmatic and value accelerated program formats that help them go back to work.
 Plus 50 Initiative colleges offer a wide range of training programs and career services, including workshops in resume writing and job interviewing, computer refresher courses, and certificate programs that help students train for new careers, as well as job placement services and community partnerships with employers.

 Colleges, however, should not make any assumptions about programming needs of the plus 50 population.
 Conducting a needs assessment is a must to plan your college’s programming for plus 50 learners.
-For more information on how to conduct a successful needs assessment please refer to Plus 50 Needs Assessment Toolkit.
-This toolkit was developed to help community colleges conduct a needs assessment for the purposes of developing workforce training and career development programming for their local Plus 50 population.
-It provides a menu of options for data collection strategies.
+For more information on how to conduct a successful needs assessment, consult the Plus 50 Needs Assessment Toolkit.

 Q: How can my community college better accommodate its plus 50 learners?